Earl Wilson (baseball): Career

 On June 26, 1962, at Fenway Park, Wilson no-hit the Los Angeles Angels 2–0 and helped his own cause with a home run off Bo Belinsky—himself a no-hit pitcher earlier that year, on May 5.
 (Wes Ferrell in 1931, Jim Tobin in 1944 and Rick Wise in 1971 are the only three other no-hit pitchers to homer in the same game; the latter of the three hit two home runs in pitching his no-hitter.)

-Wilson also became the first black major leaguer to pitch an American League no-hitter.
+Earl Wilson also became the first African American black major leaguer to pitch an American League no-hitter.

 In five-plus seasons, Wilson won 45 games for Boston with a high of 13 victories in 1963.
-He was traded to the Detroit Tigers in the 1966 midseason, and finished with a combined 18–11 record, a career-high in strikeouts with 200, and a 3.07 ERA.
+He was traded to the Detroit Tigers in midseason of the 1966, and finished with a combined 18–11 record, a career-high in strikeouts with 200, and a 3.07 ERA.

 His most productive season came in 1967, with a career-high 22 wins, tying Jim Lonborg for the American League lead.

-In the 1968 World Series, when the Tigers defeated the St. Louis Cardinals in seven games, Wilson was part of a starting rotation which included 31-game winner Denny McLain and Mickey Lolich, who won three games in the Series.
+In the 1968 World Series, when the Tigers defeated the St. Louis Cardinals in seven games, Wilson was part of a starting rotation which included 31-game winner Denny McLain, and Mickey Lolich, who won three games in the Series.
 Wilson started (and lost) Game 3 for the Tigers.

 Wilson was known as much for his home run power as he was for his pitching.
 Originally a catcher, Wilson switched to pitching in 1953.
-According to the Elias Sports Bureau, Wilson hit 35 home runs in his career: 33 as a pitcher, two as a pinch hitter, two in one game (1965), and seven in a season twice, in 740 at-bats.
-He collected 144 hits for a .195 batting average with 95 runs, 111 RBI and drew 67 bases on balls.
-Only Wes Ferrell (37 HRs), Bob Lemon and Warren Spahn (35 each) and Red Ruffing (34) hit more home runs as pitchers, according to ESB.
+According to the Elias Sports Bureau, Wilson hit 35 home runs in his career: 33 as a pitcher, two as a pinch hitter, two in one game (1965), and seven in a season twice, in 740 at-bats, he collected 144 hits for a .195 batting average with 95 runs, 111 RBI and drew 67 bases on balls.
+Only Wes Ferrell (37 HRs), Bob Lemon and Warren Spahn (35 each) and Red Ruffing (34) hit more home runs as pitchers, according to " ESB."

-Wilson was sent to the San Diego Padres in 1970, finishing his career at the end of the season.
+Wilson was purchased by the San Diego Padres in 1970 where he finished his career at the end of that season.

+Post-playing career
-After retiring, he founded an automotive parts company.

-Wilson also held a position, in the 1980s (and possibly 90s), as a high school physical education teacher and basketball coach at Coral Springs High School in Coral Springs, Florida.
+After retiring, Wilson founded an automotive parts company.
+In the 1980s, possibly into the early 1990s, he also was a high school physical education teacher and basketball coach at Coral Springs High School in Coral Springs, Florida.

-Wilson died suddenly as a result of a massive heart attack at his home in Southfield, Michigan, on April 23, 2005.
+Wilson died suddenly at age 70 as a result of a massive heart attack at his home in Southfield, Michigan, on April 23, 2005.

 He was interred in Woodlawn Cemetery in Detroit.